jeffreyjmassman/YTMusic/README.txt

 4. Find YTMusic and click on any folder within; the extension is now active
 5. Open the Mac terminal
 6. Type 'python3 /Users/YOURUSERNAME/Desktop/YTMusic/YTMusic.py'
-    (Obviously, replace YOURUSERNAME with your Mac username lol)
+    (Obviously, replace YOURUSERNAME with your Mac username)
 7. Everything is ready!
 Navigate to any Youtube video whose audio you wish to download, and click the 'Download' button underneath the video, next to the 'Subscribe' button; the audio will automatically be added